fnpen/wordpress-modern-settings-page-boilerplate/README.md

 # What's inside

-* Keep as simple as possible
+* 🤹🏻  Keep as simple as possible
-	* No state manager
+	* No state manager in boilerplate - it's recommended on your project, but you can use whether or not as you like.

-* Close design and UX to WordPress and Gutenberg
+* 👥  Close design and UX to WordPress and Gutenberg
-	* Components from **@wordpress/components**.
+	* 🥞  Components from **@wordpress/components**.

-* Lightweght assets
+* 🪶  Lightweght assets
 	* Using **wp-scripts** package with WebPack underhood to build bundle with minification on production mode
 	* Loads embedded to WordPress React, @wordpress/components libraries and jQuery without including to final bundle
 	* jQuery to perform ajax requests - we can use any package, but we already have it on backend.
 	* Using @wordpress/i18n for i18n capatible translations.

-* PostCSS with stage-0 features to use any CSS-next features
+* 🧑‍🎨  PostCSS with stage-0 features to use any CSS-next features

-* Great developer experience
+* ⚡  Great developer experience
-	* Supports React Hot Module Reload to refresh components without reloading the page.
+	* 🚀 Supports React Hot Module Reload to refresh components without reloading the page.

+* 🔬  Coding standarts
+	* Phpcs and wp-coding-standards is available
+	* Prettier is used to format js, css files

-* Translation Ready
+* 🌏  Translation Ready
-	* [x] Use @wordpress/i18n and __();
+	* [x] 📝  Use @wordpress/i18n and __();
-	* [ ] Generate pot and json files for translation
+	* [ ] 📥  Generate pot and json files for translation

-# How to try on my WordPress site?
+# How to try on my WordPress site? 🤔

 Clone the repo using next command to your `wp-content/plugins/` directory: